Codecademy/docs/content/uiux/concepts/competitive-analysis/competitive-analysis.md

 ## Applying Insights to Design

-Integrate successful elements from competitors' interfaces while addressing their shortcomings to create a unique and improved user experience for the audience.
+Successful elements from competitors' interfaces can be integrated into the product while addressing their shortcomings to create a unique and improved user experience for the audience.

 ## Additional Resources